RuyiProjects/NumberCounter/README.md

 This project is a simple number counter that can be ran through command prompt on windows based OS'es.

--Can add and subtract one number at a time from the number ur trying to count!
+-Can add and subtract one number at a time from the number ur trying to count starting at 0.

 ## Building: